1. Do a self-guided tour of the All Saints Estate castle and grounds

 3. Enjoy a picnic by the duck pond

 All Saints Estate boasts many locations for a relaxed picnic as well as games of Bocce or Finsk.
 You may have spied your favourite shady tree while doing a self tour of the Estate, or are happy to settle into one the picnic tables set-up by the duck pond.
 Either way you will find something delectable at Indigo Food Co to indulge in while you relax.
-Please note, no BYO food or wine is permitted on the grounds at All Saints Estate.
+Please note, due to licensing requirements NO BYO FOOD OR ALCOHOL is permitted on the grounds at All Saints Estate.

 4. Indulge in a Cheese and Wine Platter